apache/sling-org-apache-sling-feature-cpconverter/README.md

 ## Introduction

-`content-package`s are zipped archives containing OSGi bundles, OSGi configurations and resources (and nested `content-package`s as well), aside metadata, that can be used to install content into a _JCR_ repository using the [Apache Jackrabbit FileVault](http://jackrabbit.apache.org/filevault/) packaging runtime.
+`content-package`s are zipped archives containing OSGi bundles, OSGi configurations, JCR nodes/properties and nested `content-package`s as well, aside [metadata](http://jackrabbit.apache.org/filevault/metadata.html), that can be used to install content into a _JCR_ repository using the [Apache Jackrabbit FileVault](http://jackrabbit.apache.org/filevault/) packaging runtime.

 OTOH, [Apache Sling Feature](https://github.com/apache/sling-org-apache-sling-feature) allows users to describe an entire OSGi-based application based on reusable components and includes everything related to this application, including bundles, configuration, framework properties, capabilities, requirements and custom artifacts.

-The _Apache Sling Content Package to Feature Model converter_ (referred as _cp2fm_) is a tool able to extract OSGI bundles, OSGi configurations, resources and iteratively scan nested `content-package`s from an input `content-package` and create one (or more) _Apache Sling Feature_ model files and deploy the extracted OSGi bundles in a directory which structure is compliant the _Apache Maven_ repository conventions.
+The _Apache Sling Content Package to Feature Model converter_ (referred as _cp2fm_) is a tool able to extract OSGI bundles, OSGi configurations and iteratively scan nested `content-package`s from an input `content-package` and create one (or more) _Apache Sling Feature_ model files and deploy the extracted OSGi bundles in a directory which structure is compliant the _Apache Maven_ repository conventions.
+The remaining JCR nodes/properties are kept in content packages which are either referenced in the [Sling Feature Model Content Deployment Extension](https://github.com/apache/sling-org-apache-sling-feature-extension-content) section or completely separate from the generated feature model.

 ## Understanding the Input